 Now, years later, the Cincinnati native is hoping to be a part of creating more special memories for fans watching the U.S. women’s national team.

-Lavelle, a 24-year-old midfielder, is set to make her FIFA Women’s World Cup debut this week in France as Team USA begins group play against Thailand on Tuesday.
+Lavelle, a 24-year-old midfielder, made her FIFA Women’s World Cup debut this month in France when Team USA began group play against Thailand.

 “It’s a little surreal,” Lavelle said during a recent visit to Cincinnati before departing for France.
 “It’s something I always envisioned myself doing, but for it to actually come to fruition is a dream come true.”